Page updated: 21 July 2021

-As businesses are permitted to reopen over the next few months, we want to reassure our business community that first and foremost we are here to support you.
+As businesses continue to reopen and trade over the next few months, we want to reassure our business community that first and foremost we are here to support you.

-Access information on how and when restrictions will be lifted, support measures and more below.
+Access information on which restrictions are still in place, when they will be lifted, support measures and more below.
 Alternatively, please contact us to get tailored support from our team of Business Advisers.

 We are here to listen, offer advice, and connect you to support tailored to your business needs.

-Some of the rules on what you can and cannot do changed on 29 March.
-However, many restrictions remain in place.
-You should continue to work from home if you can, minimise the number of journeys you make where possible, and follow the rules in the Coronavirus Restrictions guidance.
+Most of the rules on what you can and cannot do changed on 19 July.
+However, some restrictions do still remain in place.
+You should continue to work from home if you can, with a gradual reintroduction into the office recommended, and follow the rules and recommendations in the Coronavirus Restrictions guidance.

 In the 2021 budget, the government announced a series of measures to help support businesses as they recover from the pandemic, including the Help to Grow scheme.
 This is designed to help SMEs across the UK learn new skills, reach new customers and boost profits.